Vemmetofte: The convent

 When Prince Charles died in 1729, he left Vemmetofte to Sophie Hedevig who provided that the estate should be turned into a convent for unmarried women of noble descent on her death.
 The princess died on 13 March 1738 and Vemmetofte Convent was founded the same year with von Plessen as its first curator.
 From the beginning the convent suffered from a constrained economy and only survived due to considerable subsidies from von Plessen.

 The number of women it accommodated varied over the years but was generally 11.
 According to the charter they either had to be noblewomen or daughters of men from the three highest ranking classes.

 Architecture

 Vemmetofte's architecture is a result of a number of successive expansions and adaptions.
 The current main building was first built in 1500 and later expanded from 1600 to 1630.

 Prince Charles' expansion and redesign from 1714 to 1721 was undertaken with the assistance of Johan Conrad Ernst.
 It adapted the main building to the Baroque style and also added a number of new estate buildings as well as a Baroque garden to the premises.

 In 1882 and 1883, the architect Theodor Zeltner carried out a rather rough renovation to a Historicist style which resulted in an unfortunate attempt to recreate a Renaissance castle.
-In 1907 Acel Berg undertook another major renovation which completely changed its appearance.
+In 1907, Axel Berg undertook another major renovation which completely changed its appearance.